AdobeDocs/experience-manager-cloud-service.en/help/assets/add-assets.md

 To retain the duplicate asset in [!DNL Assets], click **[!UICONTROL Keep]**.
 To delete the duplicate asset you uploaded, click **[!UICONTROL Delete]**.

-### File name handling and forbidden characters {#filename-handling}
+### Filename handling and forbidden characters {#filename-handling}

 [!DNL Experience Manager Assets] prevents you from uploading assets with the forbidden characters in their filenames.
-If you try to upload an asset with file name containing a disallowed character or more, [!DNL Assets] displays a warning message and stops the upload until you remove these characters or upload with an allowed name.
+If you try to upload an asset with filenames containing a disallowed character or more, [!DNL Assets] displays a warning message and stops the upload until you remove these characters or upload with an allowed name.

 To suit specific file naming conventions for your organization, the [!UICONTROL Upload Assets] dialog lets you specify long names for the files that you upload.
 The following (space-separated list of) characters are not supported:

-* Invalid characters for asset file name: `* / : [ \\ ] | # % { } ? &`
+* Invalid characters for asset name: `* / : [ \\ ] | # % { } ? &`
 * Invalid characters for asset folder name: `* / : [ \\ ] | # % { } ? \" . ^ ; + & \t`

 ## Bulk upload assets {#bulk-upload}